Holland Taylor on life, love and Charlie Sheen

 "There were a few days there where I would open the paper, and I would be so frightened to see that something really terrible happened," she said.
 "I'm glad he escaped that."

-Holland Taylor is in a good spot these days, healthy, happy and with more job offers than she knows what to to do with.
+Holland Taylor is in a good spot these days, healthy, happy and with more job offers than she knows what do with.
 Just don't expect her to slow down anytime soon.

 With a laugh, she said she would "commit an ax murder" before attempting to conceal her age.